Existence and optimal regularity theory for weak solutions of free transmission problems of quasilinear type via Leray-Lions method: Introduction

 \section{Introduction}

 Modelling the diffusion of various properties of materials, particularly the composite ones is a complicated process.
 In general, the diffusion depends on the values of the quantities representing what is being diffused, which in its turns depends on the material and physical properties of the medium.
-This makes the problem even more difficult in the case of composite material.
-A typical model can be described as follows: given a domain $\O$ partitioned in mutually disjoint subsets $\{\O_i\}_{i=1}^k$ given by
+A typical model can be described as follows: let $\O$ be a given domain partitioned in mutually disjoint subsets $\{\O_i\}_{i=1}^k$ given by